 “You know in America, we don’t believe in secret arrests or secret police … It’s one of the foundations of our country and our Constitution,” Mills said.

-So far, ICE agents have arrested at least 200 people.
+ICE agents arrested at least 200 people during their operation here.
 In response to criticism from Cumberland County Sheriff Kevin Joyce over their arrest of one of his recruits, ICE agents removed all detainees held at the jail in Portland.